-People who have struggled with depression or anxiety know how life changing taking an antidepressant can be.
+People who have experienced depression or anxiety may know how life changing taking an antidepressant can be.

-It’s amazing to experience back joy and energy after struggling for so long.
+It’s amazing to experience back joy and energy after living with severe symptoms for so long.

 If this is you, and you feel well and have no complaints of side effects, your doctor will continue to renew your antidepressant prescription indefinitely.